Tyrrrz/CliWrap/Readme.md

 > **Warning**:
 > Be mindful when using `ExecuteBufferedAsync()`.
-> Programs can write arbitrary data (including binary) to output and error streams, which may be impractical to buffer in-memory.
+> Programs can write arbitrary data (including binary) to output and error streams, which may be impractical to store in-memory.
 > For more advanced scenarios, **CliWrap** also provides other piping options, which are covered in the [piping section](#piping).

 ### Command configuration

-The fluent interface provided by the command object allows you to configure various options related to its execution.
+The fluent interface provided by the command object allows you to configure various aspects of its execution.
-Below list covers all available configuration methods and their usage.
+This section covers all available configuration methods and their usage.

 > **Note**:
 > `Command` is an immutable object — all configuration methods listed here create a new instance instead of modifying the existing one.